tomio13/RDM-Desktop/docs/Install.md

 ```
 pip install pyyaml
 pip install requests
-pip intall dictDigUtils
 ```
 ### Role of the packages
 - pyyaml to handle yaml text files we use as templates and documents
 - requests is a high level HTTP(S) protocol handler used for upload
-- dictDigUtils used to give some feedback about the record in the console

 ## alternatively: use the exe
 An executable is generated packing together the python interpreted and